Countdown to the #NewPayments Ecosystem

 New digital payments will give rise to new sources of exception.
 Your ability to deal equally well with happy and unhappy payment flows will benefit your margins and differentiate your customer experience.

 Exceptions are part of your baseline, with retail payment volumes being so large, there will always be a percentage of failed transactions that require effective resolution.
-However, inefficient exception management processes increase costs, processing times and reduces customer satisfaction.
-The financial impact of exceptions already exceeds $720 million annually in direct costs in the U.S.
+However, inefficient exception management processes increase costs and processing times, and reduce customer satisfaction.

 8. Secure the Future